conloos/ansible_role_docker/README.md

 | docker_url | docker gpg url |
 | docker_keyring | path to keyring |
 | docker_repo | package repo infromation |

+# lxd-container creation
+You have to create the conainer with "security.nesting: true"